r1delta/.github/profile/README.md

 # Community
-Join our [Discord](https://discord.r1delta.net) if you've got any questions, for LFG etc
+Join our [Discord](https://discord.r1delta.net) if you've got any questions or for LFG, etc